SufranjNaweed/KrakensMood-API/README.md

-# TweetMeUP - API
+# MoodMeUp - API
-Twitter like api
+Twitter like api & Mood Tracker

 ## Prerequisite
 Make sure you have Node js v10 or higher and Npm v5 at least on your machine